sproctor/mud-mobile-connector/README.md

    ready runner.
 8. Optionally, the session is ended (`DELETE /api/sessions/{id}`) when the front end exits.

-See `../mudmobile/docs/warlock-integration.md` for the full API contract this implements.

 ## Build & run

 ```sh